Capillary/ecom-api-document/source/includes/_location.md

 AdditionalDetails | json obj | Custom field details IsParticipateInStock | boolean | Whether the location is participating in stock.
 The location appears on the storefront only if this is set to true
-IsOfflinneCheckoutEnabled | boolean | Whether offline ordering is available for the location IsDefaultLNG_LocationName | boolean | Distance of the location from latitude and longitude.
-Available only if latitude and longitude are set for the location
+IsOfflinneCheckoutEnabled | boolean | Whether offline ordering is available for the location IsDefaultLNG_LocationName | boolean | Whether the language is default language of the location or not